Gcp 180808 051 Compressed For Web

 I’m a first timer/beginner.
 Where should I ski or snowboard?

 If you have never skied or snowboarded before, we highly recommend that you take a lesson with GoSnow, as doing so is the only way to gain access to the magic carpet, which is the best place for those starting out to pick up the basics of skiing or snowboarding before using any of the lifts.
 There are a number of runs available for beginners (green runs) who are confident enough to go up the lifts.
-Please consult our Concierge, Front Desk or Ski Valet staff for specific recommendations about where to ski or snowboard.
+Our Concierge Team will be happy to provide personalised advice to help you choose the best option for your stay.

 Which ski area is closest to Skye Niseko?